Ultrafast control of spin-orbital separation probed with time-resolved RIXS

-In this letter, we show that the spin and orbital degrees of freedom in Mott insulators provide a promising platform to realize a dynamic control of many-body physics in solids, and in particular, electron fractionalization.
-The Mott gap implies a large transparency window which limits heating via multi-photon absorption, as needed for Floquet engineering.
+In this letter, we show that the spin and orbital degrees of freedom in Mott insulators provide a promising platform to realize a dynamic control of dispersive many-body physics in solids, and in particular, electron fractionalization.
+As discussed in \cite{Shan2021_Nature}, the Mott gap implies a large transparency window that limits heating via multi-photon absorption, as needed for Floquet engineering.
 A large gap can also make the insulator robust against tunnelling breakdown in static fields \cite{Oka2010_PRB,Eckstein2010_PRL}.
 This allows for alternative, less explored pathways to control the low-energy spin-orbital physics with slowly varying strong field transients.
 Moreover, spin-orbital excitations can be probed using resonant inelastic X-ray scattering (RIXS) \cite{Ament2011,Mitrano2020}, and recent upgrades of free-electron lasers should provide a sufficient time ($\sim 30$ fs) and energy ($\sim 0.05$ eV) resolution to resolve their dynamics \cite{Dunne2019, Dunne2018}.

 We particularly focus on the charge transfer insulator Sr\textsubscript{2}CuO\textsubscript{3}.
-The spin-orbital excitations in this material are well described by a $t-J$ model and display signatures of SOS, as clearly visible in static RIXS \cite{Schlappa2012}.
-In contrast to the typical case of SCS, where the charge excitation is much faster than the spinon, the orbiton in Sr\textsubscript{2}CuO\textsubscript{3} is slower than the spinon, with a speed comparable in magnitude ($J/t=2.8$).
-The ratio should therefore be controllable over a wide range, eventually allowing for a nontrivial dynamic switch between distinct regimes in which the spinon is either faster or slower than the orbiton.
+The spin-orbital excitations in this material are well described by an effective $t-J$ model, where $t$ refers to the hopping matrix element for an orbital excitation, which is very different from the original electronic tunneling, and J is the usual spin exchange constant.
+The model displays signatures of SOS, as clearly visible in static RIXS \cite{Schlappa2012}.
+The orbiton in Sr\textsubscript{2}CuO\textsubscript{3} turns out to be slower than the spinon, with a speed comparable in magnitude ($J/t=2.8$).
+Notice that this situation is very different from the typical case of SCS, where $t$ refers to the original hopping of a charge excitation, which is typically much faster than the spinon.
+In the case of Sr\textsubscript{2}CuO\textsubscript{3}, the ratio $t/J$ should therefore be controllable over a wide range, eventually allowing for a nontrivial dynamic switch between distinct regimes in which the spinon is either faster or slower than the orbiton.